Digital and Computational Demography

 © RyanJLane iStockphoto.com

-The global spread of the Internet, social media, and digital technologies is radically transforming the way we live and communicate, it is creating new challenges and opportunities for our societies, and it is enabling social scientists to address longstanding demographic research questions in new ways.
+The global spread of the Internet, social media, and digital technologies is radically transforming the way we live and communicate, is creating new challenges and opportunities for our societies, and is enabling social scientists to address longstanding demographic research questions in new ways.

 The main goal of the Laboratory of Digital and Computational Demography is to advance fundamental population science by addressing relevant questions for our societies from the scientific perspective of demography and the digitalization of life.
-Thematically, our primary focus is on understanding the causes and consequences of migration and population aging as well as on gaining a deeper understanding of how demographic behavior is interrelated with the social and natural environment.
+Thematically, our primary focus is on understanding the causes and consequences of migration and population aging and on gaining a deeper understanding of how demographic behavior is interrelated with the social and natural environment.

 A key ambition of our Laboratory is to understand demographic change as it relates to technological transformations.
 The so-called digital revolution has sparked an explosion of heterogeneous data sources; these can dramatically expand our understanding of demographic mechanisms if we develop appropriate methods to take advantage of them.
 At the same time, the processes and algorithms that produce new data also generate new social environments, with consequences for demographic behavior that require new explanations and theories.